Group Tutoring Categories:

 Why our ACT classes are markedly different:

-- You are not getting the "B Team" -- Edison Prep's founders teach the classes.
+- You are not getting the "B Team" -- Edison Prep's two founders teach the classes.

-- The teachers published their own ACT Book (now in its 8th edition), and continue to revise it each year as they stay current with the ACT's shifts in content.
+- The teachers wrote and published their own ACT Book (now in its 8th edition), and continue to revise it each year as they stay current with the ACT's shifts in content.

 - Despite all of this, our prices are the same as or less than the competition.
-We keep overhead low; we have neither a stock price to support nor do we purchase expensive radio ads.
+We keep overhead low and quality high; we have neither a stock price to support nor do we purchase expensive radio ads.

 - Finally, we have good students in our classes.
 We intentionally limit our advertising to allow us to continue cultivating a word-of-mouth client base of passionate students who are serious about increasing their scores, which includes doing homework.
 This philosophy improves the classroom environment for everyone.